thosgood/this-weeks-finds/markdown/1-50/week24.md

 **Gravitational singularities.** The classical theory of general relativity is notorious for the existence of unavoidable spacetime singularities.
-It has long been suggested that a quantum theory of gravity might cure this disease by some sort of \`quantum smearing'.
+It has long been suggested that a quantum theory of gravity might cure this disease by some sort of 'quantum smearing'.

 **Quantum cosmology.** A particularly interesting singularity is that at the beginning of a cosmological model described by, say, a Robertson-Walker metric.
-Classical physics breaks down here, but one of the aims of quantum gravity has always been to describe the \`origin' of the universe as some type of quantum event.
+Classical physics breaks down here, but one of the aims of quantum gravity has always been to describe the 'origin' of the universe as some type of quantum event.

 **The end state of the Hawking radiation process.** One of the most